ianthetechie/digital-garden/content/returning-to-emacs.md

 The only really good thing I have to say about the product is that at least it let me select a GPT model.
 Anthropic models have been severely hampered in their ability to do anything useful in most codebases I work in, due to tiny context windows.
-That recently changed when they rolled out a 1 million token context window to certain users.
+That recently changed when Anthropic rolled out a 1 million token context window to certain users.

-They confusingly refer to Claude Code as "Claude Agent" and team subscriptions automatically include some monthly credits.
+JetBrains confusingly refers to Claude Code as "Claude Agent" and team subscriptions automatically include some monthly credits.
 Every single JetBrains IDE will install its own separate copy of Claude Code (yay).
-But it _is_ really just shelling out to Claude Code it seems.
+But it _is_ really just shelling out to Claude Code it seems (it asks for your permission to download the binary.
+Codex is the same.)

-So I assumed the experience and overall quality would be similar.
+Given this, I assumed the experience and overall quality would be similar.
 Well, I was VERY wrong there.
 Claude Code in the terminal is far superior for a number of reasons.
 Not just access to the new model though that helps.